Visitors & visiting hours

 We need to protect our vulnerable patients and the staff caring for them.

-In addition to the restrictions outlined below, the following measures have also been introduced:
+In addition to the restrictions outlined below, screening stations are in place upon arrival to the hospital:

 - Visitors are now limited to close family members and significant others and must be 18 years and over